Get all the latest data for Riviera Maya?

 Which amenities increase rent the most in Riviera Maya?

-The top five amenities that increase rent the most in Riviera Maya are reliable air conditioning, fast and stable internet, 24/7 security or gated access, a pool and gym, and backup power with good water filtration.
+The five amenities that increase rent most in Riviera Maya are strong air conditioning, fast internet, secure parking, a pool and 24/7 security.

 In our property pack covering the real estate market in Riviera Maya, we cover what are the best investments a landlord can make.